 Do you happen to see the same person every day while taking your daily exercise?
 You smile at each other but, as long as you don’t swap telephone numbers, you won’t be able to enter into a relationship that extends beyond that.

 The same goes for your website.
 Anonymous website visitors can interact with it, but, as long as they don’t provide their contact details, you can’t create a relationship that lasts beyond the individual visit.
-This means you’re missing out on the opportunity to personalize their customer journey and on any associated potential for conversion.
+This means you’re missing out on the opportunity to personalize, using various methods like A/B testing, their customer journey and on any associated potential for conversion.
 Instead, if you want to successfully turn the anonymous visitors on your website into identified prospects, then you need to build an effective lead-collection strategy.
 This means rethinking how you obtain visitor information on your website.
 In this article I’ll review the most effective methods for getting your anonymous visitors’ contact details, without impacting your relationship.

 1 What is lead generation?

 On your website, 96% of visitors are anonymous, meaning that you cannot identify them and recognize them on their next visit.

 Lead generation encompasses all practices aimed at collecting business leads via your website.
 An anonymous visitor becomes a lead once you have their details such as an email address or other information (address, telephone number, etc.).

 It is vital to collect leads, since by developing a database of contacts it is possible to nurture the relationship with each identified visitor and to personalize their experience to increase your conversion rates.

 2 Why collect leads?

 Your ultimate goal is to maximize conversions on your website.
 To do this, you must be able to accurately meet the needs and expectations of each of your visitors: in other words, you must be able to personalize their experience.
 However, understanding these individual needs and expectations is more difficult if your visitors remain anonymous.
 That’s why building up a database of customer information is a key stage of your digital marketing strategy.